luciacasc/Random-tutorial/centroids_distance.md

 In this example, we use a NTO file.

-# How to visualize NTOs using Multiwfn (for ORCA users)
+# How to calculate centriods distance using Multiwfn (for ORCA users)
 References:
 Multifwn manual
 	- input file 3.21